testsigmahq/testsigma-docs/src/pages/docs/test-cases/manage/add-test-cases-for-mobile-web-app.md

 <br>

-In Testsigma, you can easily create Test Cases for Desktop Windows.
-This article discusses how to create Test Cases for Desktop Windows.
+In Testsigma, you can easily create Test Cases for Mobile Web Application.
+This article discusses how to create Test Cases for Mobile Web Application.

 ## **Prerequisites**